Cyber Security Headlines – May 6, 2022

 Tor Project upgrades network speed performance with new system

-The Tor Project has published details about a newly introduced system called Congestion Control that promises to eliminate speed limits on the network.
-This new system is up and running in the Tor protocol version 0.4.7.7, the latest stable release available since last week.
+The Tor Project is introducing a new system called Congestion Control that promises to eliminate speed limits on the network.
+It is already up and running in the Tor protocol version 0.4.7.7, the latest stable release available since last week.
 Congestion Control “will result in significant performance improvements in Tor, as well as increased utilization of our network capacity,” say the maintainers of the project.
-This fix addresses one of its chief liabilities which has been slow browsing speeds due to traffic congestion.
+This improvement addresses one of its chief liabilities which has been slow browsing speeds due to traffic congestion.

 (Bleeping Computer)